ynjacobs/rapid-responder/user_stories.md

 *) Guest: logged out user
 *) Medical help:
 *) Profile: the res main information page, it contains:
+*) Status is the responders availability at a given time, can be red-inactive, yellow-unactivated unless urgent, green-active.

 user stories
 ============